Postal code: Codes defined independently from administrative areas

 Faces of a city block and their extension into its interior.
 Each color is an eight-digit postal code, usually assigned to a side (odd or even numbered) of a street.

 Faces of a city block and their extension between city blocks.
 The same colors (polygons) indicate the same postal codes.

 In the code spatialization it is an error to associate the postal code to an individual land lot area: a lot may have 0, 1, 2 or more delivery points, with different codes.

 The postal code assignment can be assigned to individual land lots in some special cases – in Brazil, they are named "large receivers" and receive suffixes 900–959.
 It is an error to associate the postal code with the whole land lot area (illustrated).
 A postal code is often related to a land lot, but postal codes are usually related to access points on streets.
 Small or middle-sized houses, in general, only have a single main gate, which is the delivery point.
 Parks, large businesses such as shopping centers and big houses, may have more than one entrance and more than one delivery point.

 Precision

+The number of digits and the alphabet of the digit (decimal with 10 characters or alphanumeric with 36 characters) is proportional to the amount of information; so when used correctly, it provides geographical precision.

+It is necessary to establish an important distinction between technological solutions: